rengokantai/udulawscersoluarchiasso2022/README.md

 ## Section 25: Networking - VPC
 ### CIDR, Private vs public IP
 classless inter-domain routing -a method for allocating IP address

+### VPC Overview
+You can have multiple VPCs in an AWS region (max 5 per region - soft limit)